 As I mentioned back here I read the book The Life Changing Magic of Tidying Up.
 There are so many different reviews on this book and why it does or doesn’t work, so I wanted to share my opinion too.
 While not everyone loves to read books on organization and cleaning, I love these types of books.
 I have read many and this is by far my favorite.
 Just like Marie Kondo points out in her book, organization is a skill that needs to be taught and learned.
 Although I am naturally an organized person, I learned quite a few things from the KonMari method.

 Honestly when I first read this book I had mixed feelings of being able to relate, and thinking the book was a little too ‘hippy’ for me.
 I could relate to Marie Kondo in my love for organization, because it was just a part of who I was!
 As I child I had a friend that I loved to play with.
 The only thing, is we never really played.
 She would sit on her bed and watch while I cleaned her room.
-She had an amazing Barbie house and I would sit and organize and sort the barbies and their accessories.
+She had an amazing Barbie house and I would sit and organize and sort the Barbies and their accessories.
 I LOVED it.

 Growing up I always shared a room with my little sister.
 She was 5 years younger than me, so of course I thought she was messy (today she is one of the most tidy people I know!)
 In order to get our room looking super clean, I would get her to play “secret elves” with me.
 This consisted of us sneaking out of bed and trying to clean our room without getting caught so our parents would be so surprised in the morning.